sond8807-rgb/xarm5-isaacsim/README.md

 # xarm5-isaacsim
-This repository is documentation for the setup of the UFACTORY xArm5 robotic arm in Isaac Sim.
+Documentation for the setup of the UFACTORY xArm5 robotic arm in Isaac Sim.

 -To import the xarm5 into Isaac, see xacro_to_urdf.sh

 -There will be instructions on how to setup various configurations inside the Isaac Sim environment such as: